Allen-Synthesis/EuroPi/software/contrib/conway.md

 ```
 we would assume we have reached stasis, as the standard deviation of the size-3 buckets is less than 1.0.

+## LFO Rate Variablility

+Because of the implementation of Conway's Game of Life, when the field is densely-populated, e.g. immediately after a
+reset with a high spawn rate, the outputs will change relatively slow.
+As cells die off and the field becomes more
+sparse the rate will increase.
+This is normal.

 ## Patch Ideas

 The LFO will effectively stall if stasis is achieved.
 By patching `cv6` into `din` you can force the simulation to